ROCK APP

 Pivot: A Fixed Multi-layer Structure

-However, during beta testing, enterprise users raised a critical concern:
+However, during beta testing, our enterprise partners raised a critical concern: to our surprise, they do not like how "free" the structure shows.

 Icon